adaltas/buttercup-to-keepass/README.md

 # Buttercup to KeePass exporter

 The script reads a KeePass vault and export its entries as CSV in a KeePass format.
+Learn more by reading the presentation [blog post](https://www.adaltas.com/en/2025/05/14/buttercup-keepass-migration/).

-The export CSV structure is:
+The exported CSV structure is:

 - `Group`
 - `Title`